 - Host a barbecue.
 If you aren’t having people over for the 4th, use some of the barbecue ideas and recipes in this issue to host friends and family for a cookout.

 - Run through the sprinklers.
 Get out your swimsuits and play outside in the sprinklers.
 Drinking from the hose is optional.
 Okay, it isn’t advised these days, but it probably won’t kill you.

 - Have a photo scavenger hunt.
 If your kids are old enough that they have phones, create a scavenger hunt list with things like something red, a bird, an amphibian, etc.

 - Pitch a tent.
 If you have kids, you may find that putting up your tent and camping in the backyard is just as much fun for them as going away.
 One of my daughters had a sleepover in a tent on our trampoline and it’s one of her favorite childhood memories.

 - Cook over a campfire.
 If it is legal where you live, build a fire in the firepit, tell stories, and roast marshmallows and hotdogs while watching the fireflies.
-(Recipes in this issue)
+(Recipes in this article)

 Disconnect to reconnect.

 I think the key to a staycation is to disconnect from your everyday responsibilities, so you can reconnect with the people you love.

 - Take a break from social media.
 It will be there when you’re ready to reemerge.